-Over 50 years have passed since King's tragic assassination, and many of his dreams and goals remain unrealized.
-The following King biographies, memoirs, and writings set his work in the context it was created–something often sadly lacking in our discussion of the trail-blazing speaker's life and history.
+Over 50 years have passed since King's tragic assassination, and it is clearer than ever that we still have miles to go to accomplish the goals of King’s vision.
+The following King biographies, memoirs, and writings set his work in the context it was created—something often sadly lacking in our discussion of the trail-blazing speaker's life and history.
 Reintroduce yourself to an icon; along the way, you'll meet the man.

 MLK: An American Legacy

 If you’re ready to take a deep dive into King’s life and legacy, these three books by David J. Garrow are the perfect place to begin.
 The first entry in Garrow’s trio of books about MLK won a Pulitzer Prize in 1987.
 Garrow’s intensive research, interviews, and access to FBI case files allowed him to produce a definitive biography of the man who became an American icon.